madmachineio/docs/blog/2022/04-06-introduction-about-embedded.md

 tags: [embedded, Swift]
 ---

 Hi everyone!
-Since @ted said there will be some new work groups in the Swift community.
+Since @tkremenek said there will be some new work groups in the Swift community.
 I want to share some experience of embedded development (using Swift).
 I know this must be very unfamiliar for most of you guys.
-But the embedded/IoT development is trending in recent years.
+But the embedded development is trending in recent years especially in the IoT area.
 Since the hardware is becoming more powerful, the software is immediately becoming complex.
 The consequence is that the software development has turned into a frustrating procedure because most embedded engineers have to use C without any alternatives.

 Indeed, the industry is seeking for improvements.
 But there still has not a common solution.
 I believe Swift do has the potential to be somebody in this area (another is Rust).
 Swift team also has their plan to expand Swift in system level programming, let’s making Swift ruling the world : )